52454D434F/morce.codes-HUGO/content/posts/photo-organizer-project.md

    - Used as a fallback if standard logger is unavailable

 3. **Package Log Files**
-   - CSV files stored in the destination directory
+   - Plain text log files stored in the destination directory
    - Always accessible to the package user
    - Provides detailed operation history
-   - Can be viewed with any CSV reader or text editor
+   - Can be viewed with any text editor or log viewer

 ### Logged Events